Inline expansion: C and C++

 C and C++ have an inline keyword which serves as a hint that inlining may be beneficial; however, in newer versions, its main purpose is instead to alter the visibility and linking behavior of the function.

+In C++, a method of a class that is defined inside the class body will implicitly be inlined.

+Kotlin

+In Kotlin, an inline function will be inlined, and can be signaled not to be inlined using noinline. inline copies the function bytecode into the call site, inlines lambda arguments, and eliminates function call and lambda allocation overhead.
+In equivalent Java (or Java bytecode), the function will be represented as logic at the call site.

 Rust

 In Rust, inlining is automatically done by the compiler.
 Rust provides an #[inline] attribute that suggests to the compiler that a function should be inlined, but does not guarantee it; the compiler may ignore even #[inline(always)].
 In debug mode, the compiler will never inline.